primus/primus/README.md

 1. Effortless switching between real-time frameworks by changing one single line of code.
-No more API rewrites needed when your project requirements change, the framework get abandoned or simply breaks down.
+No more API rewrites needed when your project requirements change, the framework gets abandoned or simply breaks down.
 2. Built-in reconnect, it just works.
 The reconnect is controlled by a randomised exponential back-off algorithm to reduce server stress.
 3. Offline detection, Primus is smart enough to detect when users drop their